tve/mqboard/README.md

 ## Contents

-This repo contains a number of parts that can be used individually, such as the MQTT client library.
+This repo contains a number of parts that can be used individually, such as the MQTT client library or the MQTT Repl.
 But all the parts of the repo also form a whole that can be installed on a board as a micro framework that makes it easy to add/remove functional modules.

 The contents of this repo is: